 How do I convert multiple currencies at once in Google Sheets?

 Put the source currency code in one cell and the target currency code in another, then build the pair dynamically.
-For example, if A2 contains USD and B2 contains EUR:
+If A2 contains USD and B2 contains EUR:

 =GOOGLEFINANCE("CURRENCY:"&A2&B2)